BengisuEksi/RSS_NewsHeadlines/README.md

 ## What is RSS?

-RSS (Really Simple Syndication) is a web feed format used to publish frequently updated information, such as news articles, blog posts, or videos.
+RSS (Rich Site Summary) is a web feed format used to publish frequently updated information, such as news articles, blog posts, or videos.
 It allows users to stay updated on websites by aggregating content into a single place, such as an RSS reader application.
 The format is XML-based and provides a standardized way to share and consume content.

 ## Project Overview